 Picking out the perfect Halloween costume and getting dressed up is — aside from the candy — most kids’ favorite part of the holiday.
 But parents only have a short window of time to do the picking of adorable outfits like chubby pumpkins or fuzzy sheep.

 By the time a kid starts elementary school, their favorite TV shows and their friends have more influence over their costume choice than what mom and dad think is cute.
-Before your kiddo develops strong opinions about their Halloween persona, here are five costume categories to consider for maximum cuteness factor.
+Before your kiddo develops strong opinions about their Halloween persona, here are four costume categories to consider for maximum cuteness factor.

 1. Costumes so cute, it’s scary.